Cartan (crater)

 Cartan is a small lunar impact crater near the eastern edge of the Moon.
 It lies just to the west of the larger Apollonius.
+This crater originated from Crisium basin impact ejecta, and thus dates to the Nectarian period on the lunar geologic timescale.
 The rim is circular with a tiny crater along the eastern side.
 The interior floor is about half the diameter of the crater.
 A smaller crater attached to the southern rim is also attached to the north rim of Apollonius H, forming a short crater chain.

-It was named after the French mathematician Élie Cartan in 1976.
-Before, it was designated Apollonius D.
+Previously identified as satellite feature Apollonius D, this crater is named after the French mathematician Élie Cartan (1869-1951).
+Its designation was formally adopted by the International Astronomical Union in 1976.